-140. The EBA has launched an investigation to collect relevant information on current banks' accounting and prudential practices on non-CET1 instruments, as well as on hedging strategies and associated interest rate and FX impact on the valuation of those instruments.
+144. The EBA has launched an investigation to collect relevant information on current banks' accounting and prudential practices on non-CET1 instruments, as well as on hedging strategies and associated interest rate and foreign exchange (FX) impact on the valuation of those instruments.

-141. In particular, the EBA is looking at four main areas of investigation:
+145. In particular, the EBA has focused on four main areas of investigation:

 - Accounting treatment, including the classification of AT1 instruments as equity or debt, accounting classification of debt instruments, use of hedge accounting, and foreign currency denomination. - Prudential treatment, including alignment of accounting and prudential valuations.
-This also encompassed how banks reflect FX movements in the value of AT1 instruments accounted for as equity, the prudential measurement basis used, and the exclusion from the carrying value of certain accounting items (e.g., accrued interest, hedge adjustments). - Hedging practices on interest rate and FX risk, including the use of derivatives and hedge accounting (or election at FVtPL), natural hedging, and other practices. - Impact of the increase in interest rates and FX movements on AT1, Tier 2 and MREL/TLAC. - 142.
-The EBA has observed, at the current stage of its investigations, different practices among institutions including regarding the way institutions reflect for prudential purposes FX movements of AT1 instruments classified as equity for accounting purposes. - 143.
-In the majority of cases, the amounts recognised of the AT1 instruments recognised for prudential purposes are based on their accounting value (net of any further regulatory provisions) determined under IFRS standards using the exchange rate at the date of issuance.
-In those cases, the value of the AT1 instruments remains unchanged (i.e., not reflecting any FX movements after issuance) both from the accounting and prudential perspectives.
-Using this treatment, any accumulated losses or gains related to FX movements would be realised if the institution were to exercise a repurchase or redemption of the AT1 instruments, and only be reflected in the institutions CET1 capital at that point in time.
+This also encompassed how banks reflect FX movements in the value of AT1 instruments accounted for as equity, the prudential measurement basis used, and the exclusion from the carrying value of certain accounting items (e.g., accrued interest, hedge adjustments). - Hedging practices on interest rate (IR) and FX risk, including the use of derivatives and hedge accounting (or election at fair value through profit or loss), natural hedging, and other practices. - Impact of the increase in interest rates and FX movements on AT1, Tier 2 and TLAC/MREL eligible liabilities instruments.

+146. As a result of the inquiry, the EBA has observed diverse practices adopted by banks in the measurement of non-CET1 instruments - for both accounting and prudential purposes - as well as different hedging practices, which have led to different sensitivities of the prudential figures to interest rate and FX movements.